 Click here to check out the map of the Leigh Woods walking trails.

 Badock’s Wood, Bristol

-This is a relatively unknown nature reserve in north Bristol, in fact I’ve lived just down the road from the woodland for nearly six years and only just discovered it for the first time last year.
+This is a relatively unknown nature reserve in north Bristol.
+In fact, I lived just down the road from the woodland for nearly six years and only just discovered it and its pram friendly walks for the first time last year.

-Park on Lakewood Road, although if you have a double buggy, the Doncaster Road entrance is the recommended option as the gate can be a bit of a squeeze.
+Park on Lakewood Road, or if you have a double buggy, the Doncaster Road entrance is the recommended option as the gate can be a bit of a squeeze.